googlecloudsitrc/project/README.md

 >Requirements

-Make sure You have install the Node JS 18.12.1 version on you system
+Make sure You have install the following dependency on you system Node JS 18.12.1
+MongoDB db version v6.0.3

 > Installation